 South of the river, the wall’s delineation is still represented in the street layout.
 Some of the streets which follow it reflect this in their names: the rue des Fossés-Saint-Bernard and the rue des Fossés-Saint-Jacques are named after the defensive ditches (fossés) they replaced.
 The rue de Buci in Saint-Germain-des-Prés is so-named because it led to the Porte de Buci.
 The rue de Seine is named because the moat here led directly to the river.

-On the right bank, the street pattern doesn’t reflect the wall, but various traces can still be found today, including those described here.
+On the right bank, the street pattern doesn’t reflect the wall, but various traces can still be found today.
 Most of these remaining sections have been incorporated into buildings.

 The following centuries saw a recurring pattern:

 - The area enclosed by the city walls densifies until it is entirely built over